9dots/9dots.io-pages/OpIX5X6.md

 - Computers with Minecraft installed
 - Sustainable food handout

-## Introduction
-Hand out materials and set the scene for the upcoming lesson.
+### Preparations
 1. Project the [minecraft day 2 powerpoint](http://uploads.9dots.io/OpIXzSy.pptx)
 2. Distribute the [design thinking handout](http://uploads.9dots.io/OpIXxyC.docx)
-3. Review with students what has happened in their Minecraft adventure
-	- You have been shipwrecked on an island and discovered that there are monsters there.
-To help survive, your first task was to build shelter to protect yourself through the night and set up a home base for your crew.

 ## Empathize
 Discuss with students the current scenario their characters are in.
 On their handout, students will write how they feel and what they would be wanting.

+1. Review with students what has happened in their Minecraft adventure
+	- You have been shipwrecked on an island and discovered that there are monsters there.
+To help survive, your first task was to build shelter to protect yourself through the night and set up a home base for your crew.

-1. Explain the situation
+2. Explain the situation
 	- Supplies are starting to run low, especially food
 	- Students have a small supply of seed and materials to build a hoe
 	- There are still monsters roaming around on the island